Bombing of Hamburg in World War II: Political and military pressure

 Air Marshal Arthur "Bomber" Harris had taken charge of the RAF Bomber Command in February 1942.
 In the same month, the USAAF 8th Bomber Command set up a headquarters in the United Kingdom ready for the deployment of American units to Britain.
 Roosevelt was optimistic that bombing had war-winning potential, despite his appeal to Hitler in September 1939 to avoid bombing civilians.
 Winston Churchill was similarly enthusiastic to bomb Germany.
 This gave both air forces the political support to deal, at this stage, with criticism of their ineffectiveness.

-The build-up of the 8th Bomber Command was slow and though some small-scale raids were made in France during the latter half of 1942, capability to attack Germany was not obtained until 1943.
-The British resources were also limited.
+The build-up of the 8th Bomber Command was slow and though it made some small-scale raids in France during the latter half of 1942, US capability to bomb Germany was not obtained until 1943.
+The British resources were also limited by competing demands for aircraft.
 The Western Allies had had to tell the Soviet Union that any idea of opening a second front in Europe in the summer of 1942 was unfeasible.
 The only thing Churchill had to offer Stalin was a bombing campaign against Germany.
 This was hard for the RAF to deliver, but it meant that the bombing of Germany could not be abandoned, so Harris would ultimately get the heavy bombers needed.
 By the time of the big raid on Hamburg at the end of July 1943, both air forces needed a significant success to justify their existence.